meltano/meltano/docs/src/handbook/engineering/meltanodata-guide/README.md

 1. Restrict inbound connections by adding the recently created droplet under **Add trusted sources**
 1. Click `Allow these inbound sources only` button

 You should now be greeted by the `Connection details` tab which is important for later on.
-It contains your database credentials and will be referenced later on.
+It contains your database credentials and will be needed in the next section.

-### Step 4: Configure Meltano Droplet
+### Step 4: Configure Meltano Droplet Networking

 1. SSH into your newly created droplet